Key Takeaways

 Dosage Notes

-300-600mg of root extract standardized to withanolides, taken in evening.
-Effects build over weeks.
+300-600mg of root extract standardized to withanolides, taken in the evening.
+Don't expect overnight results — this one builds up over weeks.

 04 Tier C: Weak or Inconsistent Evidence